- Understanding the Impact of Digital Twins in Healthcare

 Epidemic Management

-Medical professionals can use this data to analyze the various factors that influence the spread of the disease and take proactive measures to control the potential spread of infectious diseases by adjusting different parameters.
+This data can help medical professionals to understand the different factors which affect the dissemination of the disease and take proactive steps to curb the eventual propagation of infectious diseases by altering a number of parameters.

 Prosthetics and Implants